Licensed Behavioral Therapist Info

 Behavioral therapy is a type of therapy based on behavioral science research.
-Therapists in this field, sometimes referred to as mental health professionals or counselors, help individuals change their behavior or their ways of reacting to certain conditions, as well as help them gain self-control.
-By learning their clients' personalities, skills and abilities, professionals in this field develop specific treatment plans to help individuals lead healthy and emotionally stable lives.
-They can work in hospitals, clinics, schools or even private practice.
+Behavioral therapists, sometimes referred to as mental health professionals or counselors, help individuals change their behavior or their ways of reacting to certain conditions, as well as help them gain self-control.
+By learning their clients' personalities, skills, and abilities, professionals in this field develop specific treatment plans to help individuals lead healthy and emotionally stable lives.
+They can work in hospitals, clinics, schools, or even private practice.
 Patience and a positive outlook are often required to work effectively with individuals seeking behavioral therapy.

 |Licensure and/or Certification||Licensure requirements vary by state; voluntary certification is available|